 Other excellent resources to help those of us caring for stroke patients:

-- Caring – They have useful materials covering everything from the basics of what is the difference between a stroke and a TIA to caregiver support groups to caregiving tips in general.
+- Stroke Association – They have useful materials covering everything from the basics of what is the difference between a stroke and a TIA to caregiver support groups to caregiving tips in general.

 - Caregiving – A very interesting article about 2010 Caregiver of the Year Award Winner, Bette Scott, whose mom suffered a stroke and came to live with them while her youngest was still in diapers.
 She has definitely been dealing with the Sandwich Generation issues as she and her family have have helped her mom while providing nursing care during her mom’s recovery from her stroke.

-- If you haven't already done so, it is vital that you help your senior parents set up legal documents to help in case they become totally incapacitated, such as a power of attorney and their medical directives.
-It's wise to go straight to an attorney, however if you'd like more ideas and information, Matthew Johnson, at My Health Bridge, has some excellent resources to help you with that.
-And as you do that, it's important to designate more than one or two people to be in charge – just in case something happens to you.
-You can find out why I say that in my guest post, Caring for Elderly Parents?
-Are You Prepared To Be Replaced?, at EldercareABC.
+- If you haven’t already done so, it is vital that you help your senior parents set up legal documents to help in case they become totally incapacitated, such as a power of attorney and their medical directives.
+It’s wise to go straight to an attorney for that.
+And as you do that, it’s important to designate more than one or two people to be in charge – just in case something happens to you.
+For resources to help with that, just click here now.

 In dealing with my senior dad’s end stage Parkinsons Disease symptoms, my immediate Sandwich Generation family was able to do all our caregiving at home.
 It’s definitely less expensive, it’s what my parents preferred, and it works very well for us.
 Currently, my senior mom lives with me and, as we like to say, we are a great team.
 But that’s not always an option, and in the past I’ve helped extended family members and senior friends deal with other options.
 It’s always good to have help in that arena as well:

 - Just last week, I reported on the latest ElderCareChat over at Twitter.
-It focused on positive transitions of senior parents to caregiving facilities, and includes some excellent resource links, including a senior care transition guide from Seniors For Living.
-As a matter of fact, Seniors For Living has several free and excellent resource guides to help us, which also includes their caregiving resource guide.
+It focused on positive transitions of senior parents to caregiving facilities.

 - EldercareABC, another resource I greatly appreciate, has a very useful article, Senior Care Options: Costs, Choices and Quality Standards.
 They, too, have an excellent free resource, Worried About Eldercare Costs – 31 Facts You Need To Know.
 Just click here, or on any of their other pages, and look in the far right column.